JordanDTaylor/GitAcquire/strategy.md

 End-Game
 ----------------------------------------------------------------------------------------------------

+- Now we can generate all possible moves.

 #### Signs of the End-Game

 - There are more (or equal amount of) safe chains than non-safe chains.

 #### General Strategy

-- Now we can generate all possible moves.
+- 1-2 large chains: defend your position as a majority stock holder in large chains.
+- 2+ large chains: acquire enough stock in as many as you can to secure the second place bonus.
 - If behind, prevent ending the game by creating new chains.

 #### Tile Placement